 FAQ: Medical or Other Vital Records

-- If you know the doctor or place where treatment was provided but don’t have contact information, consult a physician or hospital directory at a public library or on the Web, or ask a librarian to help you find contact information.
+- If you know the doctor or place where treatment was provided but don’t have contact information, check a physician or hospital directory at a public library or on the Web, or ask a librarian to help you find contact information.

 - date and place of birth

-- parent names
+- parents' names

-- dates and place of treatment
+- dates and places of treatment

-- doctor names
+- doctors' names